Joint Optimization of Communications and Federated Learning Over the Air: Simulation Results And Analysis

 In Fig. \ref{iteration}, we show how wireless transmission affects the convergence behavior of the global FL model training in terms the value of the loss function and the global FL model remains unchanged which shows that the global FL model converges.
 As we can see, as the number of iterations increases, the MSE values of all the considered learning algorithms decrease at different rates, and eventually flatten out to reach their steady state.
 All schemes converge, but to different steady state values.
 This behavior corroborates the results in \textbf{Lemma \ref{Lemma1}} and \textbf{Proposition \ref{Propositon1}} that the channel noise does not affect the convergence of the FL algorithm but it affects the value that the FL algorithm converges to.

-Fig. \ref{nubofworker} shows how MSE varies with the total number of the workers.
-In general, the MSE performance of all considered FL schemes decreases as the increase of the total number of the workers.
-This is due to the fact that an increase in the number of workers leads to an increased volume of data available for the FL algorithm training and, hence, improving the accuracy of approximation of the parameters of the loss function.
-Moreover, as the number of workers continually increases, the effect of the wireless transmission on the global FL model decreases.
-This is because, for a higher number of users, data samples may be already enough for training.
+Fig. \ref{nubofworker} shows how MSE varies with the total number of workers $U$.
+In general, the MSE performance of all considered FL schemes decreases as $U$ increases.
+This is due to the fact that an increase in the number of workers leads to an increased volume of data available for the FL training and hence improved accuracy of the estimated model parameters.
+Moreover, as the number of workers increases, the effect of wireless transmission on the global FL model accuracy starts to diminish.
+This is because the data samples may be already enough for accurate training when $U$ exceeds a certain level.

-In Fig. \ref{samples}, we present how the MSE changes with the average number of samples per worker.
-The number of data samples per worker fluctuates around the average number.
-As the average number of samples increases, all of the considered learning algorithms have more data samples available for training, and hence the MSE of all of considered FL algorithms decrease in Fig. \ref{samples}.
+In Fig. \ref{samples}, we present how the MSE changes with the average number of samples per worker $\bar{K} = K/U$.
+The number of data samples per worker fluctuates around the average number, i.e., we set $K_i=\text{round}(\text{uniform}[\bar{K}-5, \bar{K}+5])$.
+As $\bar{K}$ increases, all of the considered learning algorithms have more data samples available for training, and hence the MSE of all of considered FL algorithms decrease in Fig. \ref{samples}.
 As the average data samples per worker continues to increase, the MSE improvement slows down and eventually saturates.
 This is because that as the data samples per worker continues to increase, the data samples are enough for training the FL model.

 Fig. \ref{noise} presents how the AWGN received by the PS affects the MSE.
 We can see that as the noise variance increases, the MSE values of all of considered FL algorithms increase, except for \emph{Perfect aggregation}.
 When the noise variance is small (e.g., less than $10^{-1}$), it has little effect on the performance of FL algorithms.